StatSocAus/vic/README.md

----
-title: "Victorian Branch of the Statistical Society of Australia"
----

 This repo contains materials to host the intro HTML slides used in the events of the Victorian Branch of Statistical Society of Australia (SSA Vic).